ShahriyarR/MySQL-AutoXtraBackup/docs/advance_features.rst

 In the same way you can take incremental backup of specified tables.

-The prepare process is the same as ordinary prepare, just run autoxtrabackup with ``--prepare`` option, you can even restore this single table using ``--partial`` option.
+The prepare process is the same as ordinary prepare, just run autoxtrabackup with ``--prepare`` option.

 Decompressing and Decrypting backups
 ------------------------------------